unixpickle/goule/README.md

 Here is a general TODO list which outlines everything that must be done before Goule will be usable.

+ * Create deep-copy methods for all internal data structures
+ * Figure out a better structure for Overseer (i.e. rewrite it.)
+   * Use deep-copy methods for new Overseer
  * Begin JSON/AJAX APIs for managing services and executables
    * Call for changing TLS settings
    * Call for changing admin forward rules
    * Call for changing service's name
    * Call for changing service's forward rules
    * Call for changing service's executables
+ * Create tests for server subpackage
  * Create HTTP reverse proxy
+ * Create tests for HTTP reverse proxy
  * Apply HTTP proxy to forward rules
  * Implement web interface
    * JSON/AJAX APIs